-Newly married Tacy and Nicky Collini (Lucille Ball and Desi Arnez) have just made a huge investment in their future.
-Tacy has convinced her reluctant husband they should buy a trailer – a home on wheels.
-This will be about the same cost as a stationary one, have all the amenities of a wonderful home, plus it will allow them to easily move anywhere they want and stay together with Nicky’s traveling work.
+Newly married Tacy and Nicky Collini (Lucille Ball and Desi Arnaz) have just made a huge investment in their future.
+Tacy has convinced her reluctant husband they should buy a trailer – a home on wheels!
+This will be about the same cost as a stationary one, it will have all the amenities of a wonderful home, plus it will allow them to easily move anywhere they want and stay together while Nicky’s travels for work across the country.

 It sounds like a great idea. but this trailer adventure becomes a mounting nightmare of skyrocketing costs, frayed nerves, ongoing tension and slapstick comedy.
-The optimistic vision of a happy movable home life Tacy had looks like an impossibility and once these newlyweds hit the open road it’s one problem after another.
+The optimistic vision of a happy movable home life Tacy had looks like an impossibility.
+Once these newlyweds hit the open road it’s one problem after another.
 Can this new marriage survive the struggle of hauling a long, long trailer behind them?

-By 1953 their hit television show I Love Lucy made Lucy and Desi the most famous couple in the world.
+By 1953 their hit television show I Love Lucy made Lucille Ball and Desi Arnaz the most famous couple in the world.
 Everyone loved them and couldn’t get enough of them.
 It was somewhat of a no-brainer for the pair to team up for a big-screen comedy.

-Oddly enough MGM was somewhat hesitant about the idea thinking why would audiences go out to pay to see the husband and wife team when they could stay at home and watch them for free.
-They felt this was a bit of gamble, even if fans would be treated to seeing them in glorious color.
-But Ball and Arnez were confident and they were proved right.
+Oddly enough MGM was somewhat hesitant about the idea thinking why would audiences go out to pay to see the husband and wife team when they could stay at home and watch them for free on the tube.
+They felt this was a bit of gamble, even if fans would be treated to seeing them on the big-screen in glorious color.
+But Ball and Arnaz were confident and they were proved right.
 The Long, Long Trailer became a big hit.

-Fans of Lucy and Desi would probably like the film more than casual viewers.
 It’s basically a series of mishaps they have involving their co-star of the movie – the 36-foot Redman ‘New Moon’ model trailer.
 And there are some definite laughs when they take to the road.

 It’s basically Mr. Blandings Builds His Dream House on wheels.
-There’s Desi’s sticker shock.
-He has trouble driving it.
-There’s the bumping of heads on the ceiling and various slapstick.
+There’s Desi’s sticker shock at the mounting costs.
+He has trouble driving this monster on wheels.
+There’s the bumping of heads on the ceiling and various slapstick in confined spaces.
 And in one of the most famous sequences in the movie, Lucy attempting to cook dinner while being rocked around in her new moving home.

 The movie is something of a time capsule of that period in 1950’s America where mobile homes were the exciting new novelty.
-Visions of new endless highways being open to everyone, countless destinations to travel to, including National Parks with beautiful views and the culture of mobile-home residents were something that all sounded inviting.
-Pair that up with Lucy and Desi at the height of their fame, you got something that sounds like all the makings of a comedy classic.
-Uh, not really.
+Visions of sparkling new endless highways being open to everyone, countless destinations to travel to, including National Parks with beautiful views and the culture of mobile-home residents were something that all sounded inviting.
+Pair that up with Lucy and Desi at the height of their fame, you got something that sounds like the makings of a comedy classic.